adenant/Intro-to-Urban-Analytics/topics/agenda/PITCHME.md

 ## Agenda

-- Bagian I:Urban Analytics
+- Part I: Introducation to Urban Analytics (UA)
-- Bagian II: Pengenalan Software R untuk Urban Analytics
+- Part II: Introducation to R for UA
-- Bagian III: Pengenalan mdetode Machine Learning untuk UA
+- Part III: Introducation to Machine Learning for UA
-- Bagian IV: Bias-bias dalam Alghoritma Komputasi
+- Part IV: Biases in Data and Computational Algorithms for UA